Learning Outcomes

 SQE1 Syllabus

-For SQE1, you need to understand the rules relating to intoxication and its effect on establishing criminal liability.
-Intoxication is not a defence in itself but may be relevant where it prevents the defendant from forming the necessary mens rea for an offence.
-Your revision should focus on:
+For SQE1, you are required to understand the rules relating to intoxication and its effect on establishing criminal liability.
+Intoxication is not a defence in itself but may be relevant where it prevents the defendant from forming the necessary mens rea for an offence, with a focus on the following syllabus points:

 Test Your Knowledge